kathmandu1/booking-app/README.md

 This applicationis is build on GO with GORM and ECHO web framework with following experential

 - Api Endpoint
-- Go echo for routing
+- Go echo for routing and http context writer and responder
 - Database Connection